Too Many People

-"Too Many People" is a song by Paul McCartney from his and his wife Linda McCartney's 1971 album Ram.
-It was issued as well as the B-side of the "Uncle Albert/Admiral Halsey" single.
-It was also included on The 7" Singles Box in 2022.
+"Too Many People" is a song by Paul McCartney and his wife Linda McCartney, from the 1971 album Ram.
+The song was issued as the B-side of the "Uncle Albert/Admiral Halsey" single, and was also included on The 7" Singles Box in 2022.

 Background

-"Too Many People" contains digs at McCartney's former bandmate and songwriting partner John Lennon, as well as his wife Yoko Ono.
+"Too Many People" contains lyrical digs at McCartney's former bandmate and songwriting partner John Lennon, as well as his wife Yoko Ono.
 According to Ultimate Classic Rock critic Michael Gallucci, it is "McCartney's bitchiest kissoff to his ex-bandmates."
-As McCartney himself recalled in an interview with Playboy in 1984:
+McCartney recalled in an interview with Playboy in 1984:

-The song begins with the line "piece of cake" (similar in sound to "piss off, cake") later revealed to be a veiled jibe at Lennon:
+The song begins with the line "piss off, cake", which was later revealed to be a veiled comment at Lennon:

-The line "You took your lucky break and broke it in two" was originally "Yoko took your lucky break and broke it in two" but McCartney revised it before recording the song.
-Despite this revision, Gallucci interprets the line as a "dig at Lennon's relationship with Yoko Ono."
+The line "You took your lucky break and broke it in two" was originally "Yoko took your lucky break and broke it in two", though McCartney revised it before recording the song.
+Despite this, Gallucci interprets the line as a "dig at Lennon's relationship with Yoko Ono."

-Rolling Stone stated that "Too Many People"'s "incredibly sweet melody is proof that McCartney could use his charm as a weapon when he wanted to."
+Rolling Stone remarked that "Too Many People"'s "incredibly sweet melody is proof that McCartney could use his charm as a weapon when he wanted to."